All Products

 • You cannot enter create_time>'2020'.

-• DTS uses the Coordinated Universal Time (UTC)+8 time zone.
-If your time data contains time zone information, you must convert the time in the filter condition to the time in the UTC+8 time zone and then enter the converted filter condition in the Filter Conditions field.
+• DTS uses the GMT+8 time zone to filter time-type data.
+If your time data includes time zone information, you must first convert the time in the filter condition to the GMT+8 time zone.
+Then, enter the converted time in the Filter Conditions field.

 What to do next